Electric Mowers Are Eco-Friendly

 Riding mowers is for large lawns.
 Any lawn above 8,000 square feet a riding lawn mower should be considered.
 Be sure to look for in these mowers ease of movement for tight cutting situations.
 Otherwise, you will need a weed trimmer to finish the job for close areas in the yard where the mower cannot cut.

 Another feature of most mowers is that they offer a mulching cut option as they mow.
 You will need to decide if you want to mulch your yard when you mow or not.
 Mulching does not require the raking of the grass after a mowing session.
-You just leave the clippings where they fall as fertilizer which is good for the grass.
+You just leave the clippings where they fall as fertilizer which is good for the lawn.
 This type of operation does not require any catcher.
+A vast majority of homeowners use the mulching option when mowing their lawns.

 Using the compost feature is cutting the grass with a catcher attached to the back of the mower.
 The clippings caught in the catcher are used as compost for your garden or anywhere you need some compost.